“Let’s make the idiot do something dumb”: Timothy Simons on the evolution of Veep’s Jonah

 “I also remember asking, ‘What would be the dumbest thing for a first-term congressperson to do, something that would alienate everyone around him?’
 Most people said that everyone gets one minute on Friday to speak on the House floor, and if a freshman went in and made some big speech their first week and started banging the lectern, that would probably be bad.
 So, of course, one of the first things Jonah does is bang the lectern about healthy school lunches.”

 Looking back now, it seems almost inevitable that Jonah Ryan would eventually run for president.
-His gradual failing upward from Most Hated Guy in the Office to political player mirrors the Sherman tank-like tenacity Donald Trump took to overcame obstacles that should have rightly leveled anyone.
-Had the 2016 election not gone the way it did while the Veep team was working on season 6, it might’ve been much harder for viewers to suspend their disbelief about Ryan running for president in season 7.
-The show has had to adapt to the reality of the world around it now, rather than the one it was born into back in 2012.
+His gradual failing upward from Most Hated Guy in the Office to serious political player mirrors the Sherman tank-like tenacity Donald Trump took to overcoming obstacles that should have rightly leveled any candidate.
+Had the 2016 election not gone the way it did while the Veep team was working on season six, it might’ve been much harder for viewers to suspend their disbelief about Ryan running for president in season seven.
+The show has had to adapt to the reality around it now, though, rather than the one it was born into back in 2012.
 And this reality, for anyone who’s been living in a protective bunker these past couple years, has been bonkers.

-One thing Simons is proud of, however, is that whatever seeds of Trumpian behavior may have begun to sprout in the show’s characters were planted by the writers long before Trump ever hugged his first flag on camera.
+One thing Simons is proud of, however, is that whatever seeds of Trumpian behavior may have sprouted in the show’s characters recently were planted by the writers long before Trump ever hugged his first flag on camera.

 “Jonah is guileless.
 He doesn’t do anything for any particular reason except that in that moment he is either upset or happy about it,” Simons says.
 “He doesn’t have any particular motive.
-Like, in the same way that people say, ‘Keep your eye on the ball, guys, Trump’s just doing this to distract you.’
+Like, in the same way that people say, ‘Keep your eye on the ball, guys.
+Trump’s just doing this to distract you.’
 No, he isn’t.
 He’s a senile old man whose brains are rotting and he’s shaking his fist at technology.
 There’s no grand plan with Jonah either.
 He just responds emotionally to things, and it ends up working out somehow.”

-Jonah may behave horribly, but at least he appears to be a creature of instinct who bumbles into offenses honestly.
+Jonah may behave horribly, but at least he’s a creature of instinct who bumbles into offenses honestly.
 At the dawn of Veep’s final season, there’s a debate to be had about who is actually the worse person: wildly misogynist creepazoid Jonah, or the ostensible hero of the show, Selina Meyer, who is cold, calculating, manipulative, and morally rudderless.

 “I think what this season is gonna remind you is that none of these characters are good people,” Simons says.
 “They just tricked you into liking them for a while.”